imodoye94/functions-container/README.md

 ## Shared across networks
 - Before using this repo to create this service on coolify run a
--
   ```Docker
   docker network create mediverse
   ```
 - Then you declare `mediverse` as an external network in all services that you want to connect to these functions so they can call them locally across the docker network (n8n & supabase-db importantly)
-- An example yaml will be
+- An example yaml will be as like below
   ```yaml
   # network declared as external here
     networks: